ue4plugins/VlcMedia/README.md

 supported and where the builds are coming from.
 A better workflow needs to be established for this (https://github.com/ue4plugins/VlcMedia/issues/17).

-To clean up, clone, make and install VLC (including libvlc) into your project at *YourProject/Plugins/VlcMedia/ThirdParty/vlc/Linux/x86_64-unknown-linux-gnu*, run the **Vlc4LinuxCloneMakeInstall.sh** script from your project's root folder.

-If you later need to make and re-install VLC from the existing vlc code, run the **Vlc4LinuxMakeInstall.sh** script from your project's root folder instead.
+To clean up, clone, make and install VLC (including libvlc) into your project, run the *VlcMedia/Build/Vlc4LinuxCloneMakeInstall.sh* script from within your project's root folder.
+If you later need to make and re-install VLC from the existing VLC code, run the *Vlc4LinuxMakeInstall.sh* script instead.

 ### Mac, Windows